cryptogov/survey/survey.md

     1. What are the costs of exiting the network? (eg. loss of data, time, money, status, connectivity)
     1. What are the costs of exiting a particular intrinsic group? (eg. loss of data, time, money, status, connectivity)

-1. Incentive Schemes
+1. Goals and Implementation
-    1. What behaviours does the network seek to incentivize?
+    1. What behaviours does the project seek to encourage or discourage?
     1. How are such behaviours incentivized, implicitly or explicitly?
 (E.g., financial benefits, belief in shared values, costs of network failure, or costs of exiting the network)
     1. When and how do participants have ‘skin in the game’ (exposure)?
 (E.g. financial, reputation, legal, etc)
-    1. In the case that the network is already launched, how well are the incentives functioning in practice?
+    1. In the case that the network is already launched, how well are the incentives or other governance mechanisms functioning in practice?
 What unintended consequences are visible or anticipated, if any?
 Were revisions to the incentive schemes made, or are they planned?
     1. Is there a fund or system for paying for infrastructure, protocol upgrades, development work, network enhancements and/or other work deemed to be in the interest of the network?
         1. If no: what are the incentives for upgrades and enhancements?
         1. If yes: what is funded by whom?
 Who performs the work?
 Who judges the work?
 What recourse is there if work is below quality?